andrewparry/medit/TESTING_INSTRUCTIONS.md

 ## Quick Start

-Open `index.html` in your browser and follow these test scenarios.
+This is a pure client-side application.
+Simply open `index.html` in your browser and follow these test scenarios.
+No server setup required!

 ## Test Scenario 1: Bold Highlighted Text ✅